Project summary

 Background to research

 Gestational diabetes can develop during pregnancy.
+It affects about 1 in 10 pregnancies in the UK.
 If left untreated, high blood sugar levels can cause serious health problems for mothers and their babies.
 For example, gestational diabetes can cause inflammation.
 This can damage the blood vessels in the placenta, affecting how well nutrients and oxygen can reach the baby in the womb.
 Inflammation also increases the risk of the mother developing type 2 diabetes and heart problems later in life.

 Research aims